emiljermann/emiljermann.github.io/about.md

 permalink: /about
 ---

-I am a student studying CS and Statistics (thats one BS) at the University of Illinois Urbana-Champaign.
+I am a student studying CS and Statistics (thats one degree) at the University of Illinois Urbana-Champaign.
 I enjoy reading, climbing, running, and pretending that I drink more coffee than I actually do.